Pupil Premium & Year 7 Catch Up

 - Additional teachers to support students in the areas of literacy and mathematics

-- Subscription to the Accelerated Reader programme to boost literacy levels and pupil confidence
+- Subscription to the Accelerated Reader programme to boost literacy levels and student confidence

 - A literacy co-ordinator